Skip to content

 Const

 The const keyword is used to define module-level constant values.
-Named constants should be usable anywhere a literal value can be used:
+Named constants are usable anywhere a literal value can be used:

 const FOO = u8:42;